freespek/ssf-mc/EXPERIMENTS.md

 #### 4.2.2.
 Bounded model checking to find reachable protocol states

-Given the result above, we decided to further evaluate `Spec 2` on a simpler
-problem: finding reachable protocol states.
+Given the result above, we evaluate `Spec 2` on finding reachable protocol states.

-This serves two purposes:
- - to check the correctness of the specification (protocol states that we know to be reachable should be found),
- - to evaluate `Spec 2` on a simpler problem (the underlying SMT query is SAT, not UNSAT).

 To this end, we introduce falsy invariants describing reachable protocol states in [spec/MC_ffg_examples.tla].
 Apalache should report these example states as counterexamples to the supplied property.

+This serves two purposes:
+ - it ascertains the correctness of the specification (protocol states that we know to be reachable should be found),
+ - it evaluates `Spec 2` on a simpler problem (the underlying SMT query is SAT, not UNSAT).

 For example, to find a protocol state with two conflicting blocks, we can run: